Loop-Level Lepton Flavor Violation and Diphoton Signals in the Minimal Left-Right Symmetric Model: LFV couplings of

-It should be noted that the RHN mixing does not only leads to the LFV couplings in Eq.~(\ref{eqn:LFV}), but also generates the LFC couplings $g_\ell H_3 \ell^+ \ell^-$, the corresponding effective coupling $g_\ell$ is given in Eq.~(\ref{eqn:gl}) of the Supplemental Material.
+It should be noted that the RHN mixing does not only leads to the LFV couplings in Eq.~(\ref{eqn:LFV}), but also generates the LFC couplings $g_\ell H_3 \ell^+ \ell^-$, the corresponding effective coupling $g_\ell$ is given in Eq.~(\ref{eqn:gl}).
 Another important decay channel for a light $H_3$ in the LRSM is the diphoton mode, i.e. $H_3 \to \gamma\gamma$, which is mediated by the singly- and doubly-charged scalars and the $W_R$ boson~\cite{BhupalDev:2016nfr,Dev:2017dui,Nemevsek:2016enw}.
-For our benchmark point values of $f_{1,2}$, the dilepton decay branching ratios (BRs) are comparable to that of the diphoton mode, depending on the mass $m_{H_3}$ (cf. Fig.~\ref{fig:BR} of the Supplemental Material).
+For our benchmark point values of $f_{1,2}$, the dilepton decay branching ratios (BRs) are comparable to that of the diphoton mode, depending on the mass $m_{H_3}$ (cf. Fig.~\ref{fig:BR} in Appendix~\ref{app:width}).